 The BWL monitored for 1,4-Dioxane, at the entry point to the distribution system in 2015 and it was detected at trace levels at our Dye Water Conditioning Plant (less than 0.2 ppb).
-The EPA has established a lifetime health advisory level of 200 ug/L (or ppb), and the EGLE established an action level of 7.2 ppb (consistent with the Part 201 Residential Drinking Water Cleanup Criterion).
-The BWL continues to monitor 1,4-Dioxane quarterly at our Dye Water Conditioning Plant so we can respond accordingly if needed.
+The EPA has established a lifetime health advisory level of 200 ug/L (or ppb), and EGLE established an action level of 7.2 ppb (consistent with the Part 201 Residential Drinking Water Cleanup Criterion).
+The BWL continues to monitor 1,4-Dioxane quarterly at our Dye Water Conditioning Plant and annually at our Wise Water Conditioning Plant so we can respond accordingly if needed.
+Results have stayed consistent.